 The operational plan of the WEE program combines an on-the-job component with related classroom instruction designed to maximize the value of on-the-job experiences.
 Students' success in WEE programs depends on the quality of classroom instruction, effective collaboration between employers and the WEE coordinators, and the degree of involvement by the students and their parents or legal guardians.

 The WEE program is an integrated educational process that: (1) helps students to choose a career path based on their interests and aptitudes; (2) prepares them for college and career success; and (3) affords students the opportunity to learn to work with others in ways that are successful and rewarding.
 The WEE program connects inputs from teachers, counselors, students, parents, and employers to achieve the following purposes:

 - Link the academic core curriculum with the world of work and promote students' school-to-career transitions.

 - Help students develop skills, habits, and attitudes conducive to job success and personal growth.

-- Use the community's business-industrial complex as a career training laboratory to help the students develop a positive work ethic and acquire or refine work related skills and job performance in actual work settings.
+- Develop a positive work ethic and acquire or refine work related skills and job performance in actual work settings.

-WEE includes both paid and non-paid experiences.
-The LEA may offer one or more of the following types of WEE programs authorized by CCR, Title 5, Section 10071:
+The WEE includes both paid and non-paid experiences.
+The LEA may offer one or more of the following types of WEE programs authorized by the CCR, Title 5, Section 10071: